e-krebs/check/README.md

 - [ ] publish a package
 - [ ] deal with React specificities: props, etc.
 - [ ] dev experience: can interactively set pattern, etc.
+- [ ] only write debug json files when env var set